 And, as they do every year, the Sagamore Hotel hosted a high-carb Art Basel Brunch.
 As usual, for the entire week, Miami buzzed with high-end art buyers, crafty art dealers, knowledgeable art educators, recognizable celebrities, and masses of tourists, visitors, and locals who immersed themselves in cultural activities and “who-saw-more” competitive banter.

 The Miami Book Fair at Miami Dade College started out as a small fair for the literary community.
 Now, celebrating its 34th anniversary, the Book Fair has grown to fill streets and streets with booths and book lovers of all ages.
-More than 400 authors were in town to network with the throngs of people who discovered the thrill of reading different genres, some even learning to appreciate Poetry, especially poems written by Richard Blanco, Poet Laureate at the 2013 Presidential Inauguration.
+More than 400 authors were in town to network with the throngs of people who discovered the thrill of reading different genres, some even learning to appreciate Poetry, especially poems written by Richard Blanco, Inaugural Poet at the 2013 Presidential Inauguration.

 And, NATPE (National Association of Television Program Executives) was in town, with a pre-opening party at the Eden Roc Hotel and a catered extravaganza the following night poolside at the Fontainebleau Hotel.
 During the day, Television Program Executives from all over the world held meetings where they bought and sold content for their media stations.
 Industry related presentations were led by experts in a variety of technical and social media fields.
 What changed this year was the set up in the Exhibition Hall of the Fontainebleau.
 No longer were there eye-catching, 3-D exhibits with colorful characters wandering around.
 Nor were there celebrity-sightings in the lobby.
 However, this year, Jane Fonda and Tom Selleck, and several other big names, were honored with the Brandon Tartikoff award at a fund-raising banquet.
 As I said, next phase … Business!